near/stakewars-iv/HOW_TO.md

 If you changed anything there, please restart your node.

 Then, it's a core's team responsibility to stake into your pool.
-We will review the list of active pools once a day.
+Closer to the end of February, we will review the list of active pools at least once a day.
-If your pool is ignored for more than one day, please ping us on [Telegram](https://t.me/near_stake_wars).
+If your pool is ignored for more than one day after February 26, please ping us on [Telegram](https://t.me/near_stake_wars).

 And voilà!
 After 2 epochs, if everything is fine, you should be a validator.